chaynHQ/bloom-backend/docs/local-development.md

 ## Summary

-**The develop branch is our source of truth.** Fork from develop, create new feature branch, then when your PR is merged, develop will automatically merge into the main branch for deployment to production.

 To run Bloom's backend:

 1. Install prerequisites
 2. Configure environment variables
 3. Install dependencies
 4. Run the app using Docker, Dev Containers, or Manually
-5. Populate the database (only required for full-stack contributions / running integration tests from the frontend)
+5. Populate the database

 To test the backend:

 - Run unit tests
-- Run e2e integration tests from the frontend for fullstack contributions \*requires populating the database with data first
+- Run e2e integration tests from the frontend for full-stack contributions

 ## Prerequisites